 We have an open list and welcome requests for registration from patients living in or moving to the practice area.

-If you wish to register as a new patient please download or complete the forms above and bring to the surgery together with a recent utility bill and one other document proving address.
+If you wish to register as a new patient please complete the forms from reception and bring to the surgery together with a recent utility bill and one other document proving address.

 We register patients Monday to Friday between 1 pm and 5 pm.

 If you are taking regular prescribed medication you will require a New Patient Check before any medication can be issued.

 You will have a named, accountable doctor who is responsible for coordinating your care.
 You can still talk to or make appointments to see any of our doctors or nurses, not just your named GP.

 We recommend that new patients undertake a health check with a practice nurse.

 If you are not registered with a GP you will be unable to see one unless you have a serious emergency.
 In most other cases, calling 111 is a better option.

 If you are not registered with a GP but need treatment at a GP Surgery you will need to complete a form that you can collect from the reception.